SAP-samples/automation-pilot-examples/execute-script-via-k8s-job/README.md

 * **Resource Management**: Utilize the resources of your Kubernetes cluster to execute scripts that require more CPU, memory, or storage than what is available in the default `ExecuteScript` command.
 * **Custom Images**: Use your own container images from private registries to tailor the execution environment to your needs.
 * **Timeout Configuration**: Set higher timeouts for script execution, ensuring that long-running scripts can complete without being interrupted.
+* **Event Logging**: Retrieve all Kubernetes events related to the script execution for better debugging and monitoring.

 ### Use Cases